I feel estranged from my own body.

-Well they should know: I have an incredible life.
-I have a wonderfully close nit religious family, I am respected in my community, I am knowledgeable in the vast library of Jewish thought, and up until recently I saw it as my duty to battle philosophically for God.
+Well, they should know: I have an incredible life.
+I have a wonderfully close knit religious family, I am respected in my community, I am knowledgeable in the vast library of Jewish thought, and up until recently, I saw it as my duty to battle philosophically for God.

 And then I asked questions and more questions and found that many of the religious thinkers I have spoken to have admitted that Judaism is not objective truth.

-The more I realize that the reason I sit here with a kippah on my head and not a cross around my neck, is simply because I was born to my parents, is the more I realize I have no objective belief at all.
+The more I realize that the reason I sit here with a kippah on my head and not a cross around my neck is simply that I was born to my parents, is the more I realize I have no objective belief at all.